477: No Such Thing As ShatGPT

 like I see people saying all the time that this is like an intentional thing and it was like how Arabic numerals happened.
 It's not.

-Six is suddenly one, two, three, four.
-Seven is two, two strokes.
+yeah, Six is something one, two, three, four.
+Seven is two,

 We have the opposite of that, where most of our greater than 10 numbers have a system, you know, like 21, 35.